JlPang863/JlPang863.github.io/_pages/cv.md

 Research Interests
 ======
-Network economics, algorithm optimization, fairness in Machine Learning
+Network economics, algorithm optimization, incentive design and fairness in the context of machine learning

 Publications
 =====